Severe Sedgefield floods affected the local community and the environment when they occurred 3 times within 5 years between 2003 and 2007.

 The bigger picture indicates that already, 700 million people in 43 countries face water shortages.
 At present, Ethiopia and Niger are estimated the worst stressed in Africa and they are too poor to borrow their way out of their water crises.

 Being water-wise is not a short-term slogan but a critical long-term strategy that has to be factored in to how we humans use water on a daily basis and how we manage it in the future.
 It’s not a commodity we can take for granted because it’s found at the end of a tap.

 Many millions of people have to walk miles to fetch it, drawing it out of wells and rivers, carrying it on their heads, in buckets, on donkeys, by bicycle, or carts, to get it to their homes.
 It is the most fundamental element to the existence of life on earth and the lack of it is why life similar to ours, has not yet been found on any other planet in the universe.

-As the earth population explodes towards 7 billion in 2011 the demand is going to get greater for water and other natural resources so that nature is in the dire situation of running out of opportunities to replenish herself.
+As the earth population explodes to over 7,8 billion in 2021 the demand is only going to get greater for water and other natural resources so that nature is in the dire situation of running out of opportunities to replenish herself.

 "No water no life.
 No Blue no Green." - Sylvia Earle

 Consider this!
 Virtually every industrial and agricultural process needs water.
 Animals, plants and humans need water.
 All of us need to implement at least one way of saving water and using it wisely.
 It is a distinct possibility that water rationing could affect every single person in our global village within 20-30 years.